-In July 2017, the KGGP, with the valuable assistance of key stakeholders, developed the 2018-2021 Kansas STOP Violence Against Women Implementation Plan to guide the administration of this federal S.T.O.P.
-VAWA program over the next several years.
+In July 2017, the KGGP developed the 2018-2021 Kansas STOP Violence Against Women Implementation Plan to guide the direction of the Federal S.T.O.P.
+VAWA grant program.
 Applicants are strongly encouraged to review the Kansas STOP Violence Against Women Implementation Plan and consider how the proposed S.T.O.P.
 VAWA project fits into the described Kansas priorities, approaches, and goals.
 Specific emphasis will be expected in reporting on the Outcome Measures listed.
-Applications that clearly support the objectives of the Plan will take precedence to the extent feasible when subgrant awards are determined.
-Additionally, applicants that received 2018 S.T.O.P.
-VAWA funding must provide tangible measured results regarding the implementation of their 2018 grant project.
+Applications clearly supporting the objectives of the Plan will take precedence to the extent feasible when subgrant awards are determined.